Panthera Corporation: South and Central America projects

 In South America, Mesoamerica and Mexico, Panthera is developing a transnational corridor to help protect the jaguar.
 Jaguar survival and health depends on a network of corridors that span the continent, while past efforts focused on developing distinct sanctuaries.
 It is the jaguar's ability to travel long distances that prevents inbreeding and consequent extinction.

-In August 2010, in Belize, it worked with the government to create the Labouring Creek Jaguar Corridor Wildlife Sanctuary, with more than 7,000 acres (28 km²) of land.
+In August 2010, in Belize, Panthera worked with the government to create the Labouring Creek Jaguar Corridor Wildlife Sanctuary, with more than 7,000 acres (28 km²) of land.
 The project is part of the Panthera Jaguar Corridor Initiative.
 In Costa Rica, it is researching the routes that jaguars travel, and encouraging politicians and developers to respect those routes.
 They are also sponsoring community outreach programs to alleviate "jaguar conflict issues".
 In Mesoamerica and North America, Panthera also works in Mexico, Guatemala, Honduras and Nicaragua, in addition to its ongoing work in Belize and Costa Rica.

 In early 2010, Panthera signed a deal with the Colombian government to protect and develop the area where the Central and South American jaguar corridors converge in Colombia.
 In Brazil, Panthera manages Fazenda Jofre Velho, one of the most important research bases in the Pantanal.
 They are working with local ranchers to find benign ways to protect their cattle, rather than the typical approach of shooting the jaguars.

 Panthera’s South American puma initiatives are focused in Chile.
 Working with their partner, the Fundación Cerro Guido Conservación, they are exploring various methods to enhance the peaceful coexistence between pumas and sheep, including protective Maremma and Pirineos sheepdogs, Foxlights and supporting puma ecotourism.